Public and Subsidized Housing: When I Do Not Pay the Rent

-Lock you out of your apartment or to shut off your utilities for failing to pay your rent.
+Lock you out of your place or shut off your utilities for not paying rent.

-Take or keep your personal property because you failed to pay your rent.
+Take or keep your personal property because you did not pay your rent.

 The notice does not have to be notarized or delivered by the sheriff.
 It should be given to you personally at your home.
-If you are not home, it may be left with someone else there, as long as a second copy is mailed to you.
-If no one is home, your landlord must leave a copy at your home and mail a copy to you.
+If you are not home, it may be left with someone else there, as long as the landlord also mails you a second copy.
+If no one is home, your landlord must leave a copy at your home and mail you a copy.
 Your lease may have other service requirements.

-If you pay your rent in full within three days of getting this notice, your landlord may not file a lawsuit to evict you based on nonpayment of rent.
-Where possible, try to pay your rent in front of a witness who can testify in court if your landlord refuses the payment.
+If you pay your rent in full within three days of getting this notice, your landlord may not file a lawsuit to evict you for nonpayment of rent.
+Where possible, try to pay your rent in front of a witness who can testify in court if your landlord refuses payment.

-- Note: In limited cases, a landlord may be able to accept overdue rent and still evict you.
-However, your landlord should tell you that s/he plans to do this.
+*In a few cases, a landlord may be able to accept overdue rent and still evict you.
+Your landlord should tell you s/he plans to do this.

 Read the eviction notice carefully.
-In some cases your landlord might be required to meet with you to discuss the notice.
+In some cases your landlord might have to meet with you to discuss the notice.
 You may also have the right to a grievance hearing.
 If so, take this opportunity.
 Try to settle the dispute.

-Often, a landlord will delay filing an eviction lawsuit in the hope that you will voluntarily move.
+A landlord may delay filing an eviction lawsuit in the hope that you will voluntarily move.
 Try to pay your rent.
-Do not move without first discussing your rights with an attorney.
+Do not move without first discussing your rights with a lawyer.

-Once you are served with a Summons and Complaint for unlawful detainer, you must take immediate steps to avoid an eviction.
-Our Eviction and Your Defense publication describes what you must do and the forms you will need to avoid an eviction and to defend the lawsuit.
+Once served with a Summons and Complaint for unlawful detainer, you must act immediately to avoid eviction.
+Our Eviction and Your Defense publication explains and has the forms you need.

-At the least, you must serve a notice of appearance or answer on the landlord (or its lawyer) within the time period set forth in the Summons.
+At the least, you must serve a notice of appearance or answer on the landlord (or his/her lawyer) within the time period stated in the Summons.
 You may also have to:

-File a sworn statement or declaration denying that you owe the rent.
+File a sworn statement or declaration denying you owe rent

 Go to a hearing